vvaltchev/tilck/README.md

 is to minimize the peak in memory usage during boot.
-Consider the idea if having a `tgz` archive and having to extract all of its files in the root directory: doing that will require, even for short period of time, keeping both the archive and the its contents in memory.
+Consider the idea if having a `tgz` archive and having to extract all of its files in the root directory: doing that will require, even for short period of time, keeping both the archive and all of its contents in memory.
 This is against Tilck's effort to reduce its memory footprint as much as possible, allowing it to run, potentially, on very limited systems.